Research Associate in Quantum Fibre Photonics

 • Relocation allowance

-Right to Work in the UK: We do not assess immigration or right to work status until offer stage.
-Being invited to interview does not guarantee you are eligible for visa sponsorship and all offers are conditional on meeting right to work requirements.
-Further information is available on our application support webpage.
+Right to work in the UK: We do not assess immigration or right to work status until offer stage.
+Being invited to interview does not guarantee you are eligible for visa sponsorship and all offers are conditional on meeting right‑to‑work requirements.

-Anonymous shortlisting: We are constantly seeking to reduce the unconscious bias that enters any assessment process, with the goal of creating an inclusive and equal assessment process.
-To support this, personal details such as your name, may be removed from application forms at the initial shortlisting stage.
+Anonymous shortlisting: We are constantly seeking to reduce bias that enters any assessment process, with the goal of creating an inclusive and equal assessment process.
+Personal details such as your name may be removed from application forms at the initial shortlisting stage.

 Related Jobs